“I Don’t Have Any Friends”

 You’ve signed your kid up for organized activities – but it takes more than that to help her make real friends in dance class or on the team.

-The usual suggestion parents give each other to help their kids with ADHD make friends is to put them in an organized activity — a team, a class, or scouts.
+The usual suggestion parents give each other to help their kids with attention deficit disorder (ADHD or ADD) make friends is to put them in an organized activity — a team, a class, or scouts.
 This is helpful, but it’s only the first step.
 Research shows that organized activities by themselves don’t improve friendships.
 Take these steps and your child will have more fun, more play dates, and lasting friendships.

 Organized Activities in Your Neighborhood